puppetlabs/puppetlabs-apache/README.md

 Enables custom error documents.
 Defaults to 'false'.

+#####`httpd_dir`

+Changes the base location of the configuration directories used for the service.
+This is useful for specially repackaged HTTPD builds but may have unintended concequences when used in combination with the default distribution packages.
+Default is based on your OS.

 #####`confd_dir`

 Changes the location of the configuration directory your custom configuration files are placed in.
 Default is based on your OS.